-- Perhaps biological neurons cannot fire too long due to energetic, ion, neurotranmitter and other physiological demands, with the consequences that: - they must rotate tasks to have competitive system performance, and to minimize downtime; and - the "spacially wandering" processing of tasks woud lead to qualitatively different computational capabilties. - Share/ swap/ rotate tasks Taking the previous insight further, it's easy to imagine the advantage of "migrating computations" in a biological NN.
+- Perhaps biological neurons cannot fire too long due to energetic, ion, neurotranmitter and other physiological demands, with the consequences that: - o they must rotate tasks to have competitive system performance, and to minimize downtime; and - o the "spacially wandering" processing of tasks would lead to qualitatively different computational capabilties. - Share/ swap/ rotate tasks Taking the previous insight further, it's easy to imagine the advantage of "migrating computations" in a biological NN.
 But the capability of doing "wandering computations" will itself give rise to new capabilities: - This will help to balance workload across the brain, allowing a restauration of ions, energy, and neurotransmitters, and a period of rest for neurons. - Individual neurons don't have to operate at maximum power for long periods of time even though the problem or its solution may actually require that a constant high output be provided. - There could result a tremendous robustness of the brain's capabilities as these will be realitively insensitive to local neuronal damage, disease and dysfunction. - Functional overloading having multiple functionalities share the same NN module will clearly yield an efficiency of resources.
-But as hinted in sub-sections above it may possibly lead to some kind of "morphing" evolutionary process towards more powerful learning, architectures and abstraction. - Functional overloading reminds one of the effects of neuro-modulators (Kenji Doya K. Doya, P. Dayan, M. Hasselmo, (guest editors) "2002 Special Issue: Computational Models of Neuromodulation" Neural Networks, Vol 15 Nos 4-6, June-July 2002.
-K. Doja, "Metalearning and neuromodulation" in Doja, Dayan, Hasselmo, Neural Networks, 2002, pp495-506 The author provides a simple model of interactions for dopamine, serotonin, acetocholine and noradrenaline.) and gene networks (Kasabov N. Kasabov, L. Benuskova, S.G.
-Wysoski,
+But as hinted in sub-sections above it may possibly lead to some kind of "morphing" evolutionary process towards more powerful learning, architectures and abstraction. - o Functional overloading reminds one of the effects of neuro-modulators (Kenji Doya [38][39]) and